Contents | About | Contact

 This drawing shows a pier with floating dock, depressed by people standing on it, with guides to even it up vertically with the deck of the approaching ferry.

 Cable ferries have the advantage that the cable(s) can forcefully pull the ferry against the dock, at the same time securing it and aligning its deck with the dock both horizontally and vertically - as shown above, if suitably provided for by guides or mechanisms.
 If the water current is always in the same direction and stronger than the wind, a single cable on the upstream side suffices for this.
-In tidal streams two cables or a central one is required.
+In tidal streams two cables or one central one are required.
 From 1914 motor chain ferries crossed the Kiel Canal between the North and Baltic Seas, replacing previous hand-pulled rope ferries.
 They used a single central chain which was entirely submerged except in a central well where it went up to the driven chainwheel.
-They were themselves replaced by faster free motor ferries starting 1953, the last one in 1990.
+They were themselves replaced by faster free-running motor ferries starting 1953, the last one in 1990.

 This photomontage of two historic photos by the German Bundesanstalt Wasserbau shows the way the dozen or so former chain ferries crossing the Kiel Canal docked perfectly by the means of slightly curved decks, wedge-shaped prows and hinged cantilevered piers.

 This schematic shows the line of the single chain as used by the Kiel Canal ferries, completely submerged except at the driving chainwheel located in a central well.
+This photo shows the pulleys normally underwater.

 Power requirements of chain ferries